hchiam/learning-keras/high-level-notes.md

 keras = higher level coding that can use tensorflow or theano

-tensorflow = more customization keras = quick building and testing
+tensorflow = more customization

+keras = quick building and testing/experimenting

 # Basic flow: